Contributing to sustainable growth in communities

-The main listed companies in the sector are AENA (concession-holder of Madrid airport), French group ADP, Fraport (concession-holder of Frankfurt airport) and MAHB (concession-holder of Kuala Lumpur airport).
+VINCI Airports is one of the top five international players in the airport sector with 35 airports operated worldwide.
+The main listed companies in the sector are Aena (concession holder of Madrid airport), French group ADP, Fraport (concession holder of Frankfurt airport) and MAHB (concession holder of Kuala Lumpur airport).

-In Chile, VINCI Airports, through a consortium with ADP and Astaldi, operates Santiago-Arturo Merino Benítez Airport (19.2 million passengers).
+In Chile, VINCI Airports, under a consortium with ADP and Astaldi, operates Santiago-Arturo Merino Benítez Airport (21.4 million passengers).
 In the Dominican Republic, VINCI Airports operates six airports (5.1 million passengers).

 In Japan, VINCI Airports holds the concession, as part of a consortium with Japanese partners, for the two Osaka airports (43.6 million passengers).